 Certain actions for AutoPlay are set as default in Windows and can be changed by the user the whenever a new choice is made when AutoPlay triggers.

 For example AutoPlay might ask you what media player you want to use when a DVD is inserted, or which digital photo editor shall be used when SD card is inserted and such.

 Some users find these AutoPlay windows annoying and want to turn them off completely.
 This can be done simply via control panels.

 Start → Control Panel → All Control Panels → AutoPlay

 By default the "Use AutoPlay for all media and devices" is enabled.
 Simply disable the checkbox, and after next computer restart the AutoPlay function will be disabled.

 Changing AutoPlay function

-Instead of disabling the AutoPlay function completely, you might want to customize it to your needs it.
+Instead of disabling the AutoPlay function completely, you might want to customize it to your needs.
 You can select a certain action that is performed whenever media or device is connected to the computer.
-Like automatically open certain media player for music, graphics editors for photos etc.
+Something like automatically open certain media player for music, a graphic editors for photos etc.